The Man From UNCLE

 Solo raised his hands in surrender.
 The

-mission.
-Now, eye to eye with his old Naval Intelligence colleague, he had to
+Now, eye to eye with his old Naval Intelligence colleague, he had to explain to

-explain to his friend of over twenty years why he publicly played McGarrett for
+his friend of over twenty years why he publicly played McGarrett for a fool.

 "Steve, I can explain."